OpenEvalProject/evals/manuscripts/elife-43352/v1/manuscript.md

 ## Abstract

-10.7554/eLife.43352.001 Long-term maintenance of spermatogenesis in mammals is supported by GDNF, an essential growth factor required for spermatogonial stem cell (SSC) self-renewal.
-Exploiting a transgenic GDNF overexpression model, which expands and normalizes the pool of undifferentiated spermatogonia between Plzf and +/+ Plzf mice, we used RNAseq to identify a rare subpopulation of cells that express EOMES, a T-box transcription factor.
+Long-term maintenance of spermatogenesis in mammals is supported by GDNF, an essential growth factor required for spermatogonial stem cell (SSC) self-renewal.
+Exploiting a transgenic GDNF overexpression model, which expands and normalizes the pool of undifferentiated spermatogonia between Plzf +/+ and Plzf lu/lu mice, we used RNAseq to identify a rare subpopulation of cells that express EOMES, a T-box transcription factor.
 Lineage tracing and busulfan challenge show that these are SSCs that contribute to steady state spermatogenesis as well as regeneration following chemical injury.
-EOMES+ SSCs have a lower proliferation index in wild-type than in lu/lu Plzf mice, suggesting that PLZF regulates their proliferative activity and that EOMES+ SSCs are lost through proliferative exhaustion in lu/lu Plzf mice.
-Single cell RNA sequencing of EOMES+ cells from lu/lu Plzf and +/+ Plzf mice support the conclusion that SSCs are hierarchical yet heterogeneous. lu/lu
+EOMES+ SSCs have a lower proliferation index in wild-type than in Plzf lu/lu mice, suggesting that PLZF regulates their proliferative activity and that EOMES+ SSCs are lost through proliferative exhaustion in Plzf lu/lu mice.
+Single cell RNA sequencing of EOMES+ cells from Plzf +/+ and Plzf lu/lu mice support the conclusion that SSCs are hierarchical yet heterogeneous.

 ## Introduction